mikalai-hryb/notes/terraform.md

 HashiCorp Terraform is an infrastructure as code tool (IaC) that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

+### What is the main purpose of the Terraform language?

+The main purpose of the Terraform language is declaring resources, which represent infrastructure objects.
+All other language features exist only to make the definition of resources more flexible and convenient.

+### What is Terraform configuration?

+A Terraform configuration is a complete document in the Terraform language that tells Terraform how to manage a given collection of infrastructure.
+A configuration can consist of multiple files and directories.

 ### What is IaC?

 The infrastructure as code workflow lets your declaratively manage a variety of services and automate your changes to them